ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1036 > there was an error on homecontroller and its fixed with using statement.

 1043 > Created SD.cs class in utility project.

+1045 > modified the properties of the class.